dpguthrie/dbt-cloud-column-aware-ci/README.md

    - Queries dbt Cloud's Discovery API to find impacted downstream models from the columns that had changes
 3. Creates a filtered CI run that excludes unaffected downstream models
 4. Monitors the job run and reports status back to GitHub

+## Caveats

+- Only been tested with Snowflake
+- Assumes that your column names are **not** case sensitive.
+- The dbt Cloud CLI is used to run dbt commands `compile` and `ls`, which means that it needs a personal access token and is at the moment scoped to a particular user.
+The job itself that is triggered at the end of the workflow would still use the credentials configured for the enviroment it's running in.

 ## Contributing